 Get ready to draw in the concepts; the next section is about figuring out the details.
 The internet is full of great garden schemes and ideas.
 Take some time to see what’s new, and what’s tried and true in garden design.

-Take your time and let ideas percolate slowly and thoroughly.
+Take your time and let ideas percolate slowly and thoroughly, and follow these steps as you draw your garden plan:

 - Step 1: Start with drawing the perimeter of your gardening space on a grid to get the dimensions right.